Articles

 The reason you need partner personas is simple: each type of partner wants and needs different things to be successful.
 Partner personas act as a cheat code to help you recruit new partners effectively and give each group the support they need to become active participants in your program.

-Finally, slowing down to document your personas and make sure you're serving each effectively builds a solid foundation for scale later.
-One of the biggest mistakes that Matthew Merrifield, Customer Success Manager at PartnerStack, sees partner marketers make is they add new program types to “save” a struggling program.
-For example, they have an affiliate program that isn’t delivering results and they want to introduce a lead section or a reseller section.
-“That’s actually the worst thing you can do,” he says.
-“If your program is built on a faulty foundation, all the expansion in the world won’t help.”
+Finally, slowing down to document your personas and make sure you’re serving each effectively builds a solid foundation for scale later.
+One of the biggest mistakes is adding new program types to “save” a struggling program.
+If your program is built on a faulty foundation, all the expansion in the world won’t help.
 You need to step back and figure out first how to make your original program resonate with partners.
 Only then can you effectively branch out into new program types.

 How do you create partner personas?

-1. Identify your partner types
+Identify your partner types

 For some partner programs, there may be obvious groupings that distinguish your types of partners.
 For example, if you have one group of technology partners and another group of marketing partners, it’s an easy split.
 For other partner programs, however, it’s less clear cut.
 If this is the case, you may decide to begin your program with one large group, and let segments emerge organically over time.
 Then you’ll identify them through your analytics.

-Common ways to segment your partners:
+Common ways to segment your target audience:

-• Location (e.g. North America, LatAm, and EMEA)
+• Location (North America, LatAm and EMEA)

-• Tier (silver, gold, and platinum tiers — where higher sellers get a larger revenue cut)
+• Tier (silver, gold and platinum tiers — where higher sellers get a larger revenue cut)

 When creating personas, you should also consider the level of knowledge that each group has about your offering.
 For example, customer ambassadors who love your product likely need lighter support than folks who come in from a wider, less qualified audience.
 Your ambassadors may just need marketing materials, whereas your external affiliates will need a lot more enablement and education.
+Including fictional personal details in these personas can enhance their realism and relatability, helping marketers and designers better understand their audience's goals and limitations.

-2. Study each persona thoroughly
+Study each persona thoroughly

-During the research phase, your goal is to understand the individuals who make up each group: their stories, their motivations, their needs, their concerns.
+During the user research phase, your goal is to understand the individuals who make up each group: their stories, their motivations, their needs, their concerns.
 This process will build up your empathy and your ability to apply the ‘lens’ of each segment when you’re designing program touchpoints later.
 There are a variety of methods you can use to collect this information.

 • A series of 1:1 interviews with partners (especially top-performing partners)